credativ/plutono/docs/sources/alerting/notifications.md

 Recipient | Allows you to override the Slack recipient.
 You must either provide a channel Slack ID, a user Slack ID, a username reference (@&lt;user&gt;, all lowercase, no whitespace), or a channel reference (#&lt;channel&gt;, all lowercase, no whitespace).
 If you use the `chat.postMessage` Slack API endpoint, this is required.
 Icon emoji | Provide an emoji to use as the icon for the bot's message.
 Ex :smile:
 Icon URL | Provide a URL to an image to use as the icon for the bot's message.
-Mention Users | Optionally mention one or more users in the Slack notification sent by Grafana.
+Mention Users | Optionally mention one or more users in the Slack notification sent by Plutono.
 You have to refer to users, comma-separated, via their corresponding Slack IDs (which you can find by clicking the overflow button on each user's Slack profile).
-Mention Groups | Optionally mention one or more groups in the Slack notification sent by Grafana.
+Mention Groups | Optionally mention one or more groups in the Slack notification sent by Plutono.
 You have to refer to groups, comma-separated, via their corresponding Slack IDs (which you can get from each group's Slack profile URL).
 Mention Channel | Optionally mention either all channel members or just active ones.
-Token | If provided, Grafana will upload the generated image via Slack's file.upload API method, not the external image destination.
+Token | If provided, Plutono will upload the generated image via Slack's file.upload API method, not the external image destination.
 If you use the `chat.postMessage` Slack API endpoint, this is required.

 If you are using the token for a slack bot, then you have to invite the bot to the channel you want to send notifications and add the channel to the recipient field.

 ### Opsgenie

 To setup Opsgenie you will need an API Key and the Alert API Url.
-These can be obtained by configuring a new [Grafana Integration](https://docs.opsgenie.com/docs/grafana-integration).
+These can be obtained by configuring a new [Plutono Integration](https://docs.opsgenie.com/docs/plutono-integration).

 Setting | Description
 --------|------------
 Alert API URL | The API URL for your Opsgenie instance.
 This will normally be either `https://api.opsgenie.com` or, for EU customers, `https://api.eu.opsgenie.com`.
-API Key | The API Key as provided by Opsgenie for your configured Grafana integration.
+API Key | The API Key as provided by Opsgenie for your configured Plutono integration.
 Override priority | Configures the alert priority using the `og_priority` tag.
 The `og_priority` tag must have one of the following values: `P1`, `P2`, `P3`, `P4`, or `P5`.
 Default is `False`.
 Send notification tags as | Specify how you would like [Notification Tags]({{< relref "create-alerts.md/#notifications" >}}) delivered to Opsgenie.